simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-However you may not be happy with the pre-defined aliases, luckily you can define your own:
+However you may not be happy with the pre-defined aliases.
+Luckily you can define your own:

 ```js
 var facebook = new Purest({